 This research report builds an another study published last September in JAMA Network Open.
 That one found that walking at least 7,000 steps per day reduced middle-aged people’s risk of an early death.

 Aiming for 10,000 steps is a worthy target and a nice round number.
 But there is no one-size fits all approach and your step goal can shift over time.
 It depends on many factors such as your weight, age and health, for example.
 Generally speaking, most of us would benefit from walking more.
 The average American walks around 5,000 steps a day, significantly less than the recommended figures.
 Some do quite a bit more, and for them 10,000 steps might not be much of a target.

 Essential reading: Why sitting is slowly killing you, and what you can do about it

 Unless you have a very active lifestyle or profession, it is difficult to log 10,000 steps just with daily activity.
 You would need to achieve this by one or more sustained walks or runs every day lasting around 30 minutes.
 That roughly corresponds to the minimum daily exercise recommendation by most health authorities to reduce health risks.

 Sometimes overlooked as a form of exercise, walking can improve your health, help you build stamina and burn excess calories.
 Research suggests that the more activity you do the better.
 So go on, challenge yourself.

 While these findings do imply that there are good reasons to get up from our desk chairs, if you’re not very active you should build your steps gradually.
 No one expects a higher number on the first day!
-The Mayo Clinic recommends that people using pedometers first set short-term goals, such as taking an extra 1,000 steps daily for one week, and then build up to a long-term goal such as 10,000 steps.
+The Mayo Clinic recommends that people using pedometers first set short-term goals, such as taking an extra 1,000 steps daily for one week, and then build up to a long-term goal such as 6,000, 8,000 or 10,000 steps.

 And remember.
 Sure, 10,000 steps is great.
 It burns about 400 calories.
 But if you follow that up with a 500 calorie hamburger, you will be back right where you started!